Princeton University: Statistics

 Biography

-Jeffrey Preston Bezos is an American entrepreneur, media proprietor, investor, and commercial astronaut.
-He is the founder, executive chairman, and former president and CEO of Amazon, the world's largest e-commerce and cloud computing company.
-With a net worth of US$125 billion as of April 2023, Bezos is the third-wealthiest person in the world and was the wealthiest from 2017 to 2021, according to both the Bloomberg Billionaires Index and Forbes.
+Jeffrey Preston Bezos is an American businessman best known as the founder, executive chairman, and former president and CEO of Amazon, the world's largest e-commerce and cloud computing company.
+He is the second wealthiest person in the world, with a net worth of US$251 billion as of December 17, 2024, according to Forbes and the Bloomberg Billionaires Index.
+He was the wealthiest person from 2017 to 2021, according to Forbes and the Bloomberg Billionaires Index.

 3. Alan Turing